How to register

 Routine and travel vaccinations for all ages are available during surgery times by appointment with our nurses.

 |Travel vaccination appointments are a DOUBLE appointment with the nurse.
 Nurses are in surgery Monday - Friday.|

 |Asthma||Regular check-ups and advice from practice nurses on lifestyle, inhaler techniques and medication.||Tuesday and Wednesday 8.40am - 5pm.|

 Dr Bottomley & Dr Ingram performs minor surgery on patients where hospital admission can be avoided.

-Thursday afternoon - Dr Bottomley
+Thursday morning - Dr Bottomley

 Friday afternoon - Dr Ingram

 A Phlebotomist visits the surgery to provide patients with the service without having to travel to hospital.

 A physiotherapist attends the surgery providing patients with necessary treatment and advice on referral from the Doctor.